mattdibi/eclipsecon-keyboard-talk/slides.md

 4) _Miryoku_

 <!--
-1. _Hardware_: Advancement on keyboard physical layout.
+1. _Hardware_: Advancement on keyboard physical layout, i.e. how can we improve on a 100 years old design.
-2. _Software_: New features that make such keyboards viable
+2. _Software_: New features that make minimal keyboards viable for daily use
 3. _Layout_: QWERTY is bad basically
-4. _Miryoku_: Let's put it all together
+4. _Miryoku_: Finally we'll put everything together -->
--->

 ---